Let's make sure we've got this right:

 - Savings accounts are earning next to nothing at banks that are still on financial life support?
 Check!

 Hmmm.
-That filly at Aqueduct seems to have closed pretty fast in her latest race -- maybe taking what's left of my retirement savings and betting it all on her to win isn't such a bad idea after all.
+That filly in the third at Aqueduct seems to have closed pretty fast in her last race -- maybe taking what's left of my retirement savings and betting it all on her to win isn't such a bad idea after all.

 Check that thought

 Yes, despite the recent rally, the stock market is far from out of the woods.
-Although the market hasn't bounced back to get rid of all of its losses from the past couple of years, this still may be one of those rare moments in market history when we have the opportunity to create fabulous wealth to secure our retirement years.
+But although the market hasn't bounced back to get rid of all of its losses from the past couple years, this still may be one of those rare moments in market history when we have the opportunity to create fabulous wealth to secure our retirement years.

 Yet few answer the call.
 Research shows that nearly half of all workers in the country have less than $25,000 in total savings, and more than 20% have no savings whatsoever.
-Despite the gloom that permeates the newspapers, we might want to consider how fortunate we are to see the market go on sale right when we need to add money the most!
+Despite the gloom that permeates the newspapers, we might want to consider how fortunate we were to have seen the market go on sale right when we needed to add money the most!

 Cozy as an old sweater